irawoodring/343/functional_languages/PITCHME.md

 +, -, \*, /, SQRT, LOG, SIN, MAX, MIN, MODULO, and others are provided.

 Of note is that *some* functions allow multiple parameters.
-For instance, + and \* take an arbitrary number of parameters and computer them all with the given function.
+For instance, + and \* take an arbitrary number of parameters and compute them all with the given function.
 It is up to you to determine the usage of each.
 ---
 **Overview**
 ***